-For both these conditions the patient should be administered Vamana (emesis) and Virechana (purgation therapies), followed by Nasya (nasal medication), Anjana (collyriums) and drinking of decoction prepared from Haridra – Turmeric Rhizome – Curcuma Longa, and Daruharidra (Berberis aristata), Katabhi – Celastrus paniculata, Guda- jaggery, Sinduvarita, Nispava, Baspika, Sataparvika, roots of Tanduliyaka, Kukkutanda – hen’s egg and Avalguja – Psoralea corylifolia to relieve the effect of poison.
+For both these conditions the patient should be administered Vamana (emesis) and Virechana (purgation therapies), followed by Nasya (nasal medication), Anjana (collyriums) and drinking of decoction prepared from Haridra – Turmeric Rhizome – Curcuma longa, and Daruharidra (Berberis aristata), Katabhi – Celastrus paniculata, Guda- jaggery, Sinduvarita, Nispava, Baspika, Sataparvika, roots of Tanduliyaka, Kukkutanda – hen’s egg and Avalguja – Psoralea corylifolia to relieve the effect of poison.
 22-26.

 Hrid Vishodhana – Gara Visha Chikitsa – Treatment to detoxify heart and to treat chronic poisoning:

-when there is poisoning, first vomiting and purgation therapy is conducted to remove remnant poison in the gut.
-Then, to cleanse and detoxify heart, Tamra bhasma is administered to the patient.
+When there is poisoning, first vomiting and purgation therapy is conducted to remove remnant poison in the gut.
+Then, to cleanse and detoxify the heart, Tamra bhasma is administered to the patient.
 After that, Swarna bhasma is administered for a long period of time.
 By such Swarna administration for long time, the body becomes as pure as Gold.
 The term used for this is ‘Hemapanga’.

 Na Sajjate Hemapange padmapatre ambuvat visham ||